arthurcurrycb/saas-dashboard-powerbi/README.md

    Analysis of cancellations by age group, gender, plan type, and support usage.

 4. **Revenue by Product and Segment**
-   Revenue by product, age group, and gender — including cross-segment analysis.
+   Revenue by product, age group, and gender, including cross-segment analysis.

 5. **Support and Retention**
    Exploration of the relationship between support usage and churn: channels, reasons, and frequency.